- Accessibility statement and policy

 - To return to a page's default text size, simultaneously press and hold the Ctrl key and the 0 (zero) key.

-For more detailed information on changing your text size options permanently and for other accessibility settings available, including changing colour contrast, please visit the BBC's accessibility pages - My Web My Way (This link will open in a new window).
+For more detailed information on changing your text size options permanently and for other accessibility settings available, including changing colour contrast, please visit the BBC's accessibility pages - My Web My Way.

 Documents are mainly provided in PDF(Portable Document Format) for downloading from the website.
 Before you open any document you will be given information about the document type, content, size, how long it will take to open and when it was last updated.
 You will also be given help on saving the file.

-We have a lot of pdfs on the website and while these can be read by pdf reader and Browsealoud they are not fully accessible for people with screen readers.
-From 1 September 2009 any pdf added to the website or updated will be as accessible as possible.
+We have a lot of pdfs on the website and while these can be read by pdf reader and Browse aloud they are not fully accessible for people with screen readers.
+Any pdf added to the website or updated is made as accessible as possible.

 We cannot guarantee anything before this date will be fully accessible for screen reader users.
-It will take us some time to update all pdfs, but we are committed to updating them to ensure they are as accessible as they can be.
 To view any document, you may need to download the appropriate reader:

 - PDFs (Portable Document Format).
-Throughout the site we have provided a link to download the free Adobe Reader (This link will open in a new window) needed to open a PDF.
+Throughout the site we have provided a link to download the free Adobe Readerneeded to open a PDF.
 The current version of Acrobat Reader has improved accessibility features and includes the facility to read the text out loud.

 We are beginning to introduce Comma Separated Values (CSV) files, alongside the pdf files.
 This type of file makes it easier for developers or interested parties to re-use our data.
 Unfortunately these files are not very accessible, which is why we also have a pdf version.
 More details about the documents can be found on opendata.